Bioconductor/packagebuilder/documentation/Troubleshooting.md

 again, and choose `Run`, the "Status" should change to "Running".
 The select `spb-server`, and choose `Run`, the "Status" should change to "Running"; if it does not repeat the process.

+**Note:** Like on linux, if the SPB stopped suddenly or there is some issue that required a hard stop, sometime there are rogue R processes running.
+When in the Task Manager, any R process that is labelled as pkgbuild owned should be stopped before restarting the server.

 # Scripts on staging.bioconuctor.org